Janette Manrara

-Personal life
+Early life

-Manrara began performing in musical theatre at age 12, and started her formal dance training at 19, studying ballroom, ballet, pointe, jazz and hip-hop.
-Manrara studied finance at Florida International University whilst completing her dance training.
+Manrara is from Miami, Florida, US.
+Born to her Cuban parents, Luis and Maritza, Janette is the oldest of three children.
+Originally a singer, learning from her Cuban family, she formally studied dance from the age of 19.
+She began performing in musical theatre at age 12, and started her formal dance training at 19, studying ballroom, ballet, pointe, jazz and hip-hop.
+Manrara studied finance at Florida International University, and worked in a bank for seven years, as a senior loan processor; this was while she was completing her dance training in Ballroom, Ballet, Pointe, Jazz, Hip Hop, and Salsa.